civa86/micro-arch-poc/docs/components/Database.md

 ## Migrations

-If a Microservice has database persistence, [FlyWay](https://flywaydb.org/) is used to migrate database structure and data.
+If a microservice has database persistence, [FlyWay](https://flywaydb.org/) is used to migrate database structure and data.

 ###### Migration Path